Skip to content

 How much could my subscriptions cost in 5 years if prices keep rising?

 That depends on the rate at which a particular service has been increasing its prices, but projecting forward using the current escalation rate can offer a rough sense of what future costs might look like.
-It is worth considering these projections as estimates rather than certainties, since companies can change their pricing at any time.
+It is worth noting these projections as estimates rather than certainties, since companies can change their pricing at any time.
 This calculator can help illustrate a range of possible future costs based on past trends.

 Why do subscription prices keep going up every year?